Industrial Electrician: Job Description, Duties and Requirements

-The average annual salary of electricians, including industrial electricians, was $53,560 in May 2013, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual salary of electricians, including industrial electricians, was $51,110 in May 2014, according to the U.S. Bureau of Labor Statistics (BLS).
 The job outlook for electricians is good; the BLS predicted employment for these workers to increase 20% between 2012 and 2022.
 This above-average level of job growth can be attributed to structures requiring more wiring than in the past, an overall increase in the construction industry and the necessary maintenance of dated electrical equipment in factories.

 Related to Industrial Electrician: Job Description, Duties and Requirements

 Read about certificate and degree programs for the prospective industrial electrician.
 See the courses that are usually offered...

 Industrial production is generally a bachelor's or master's level degree program.
 Continue reading for an overview of the...

 Looking for industrial production career and education related information?
 The following article includes a list of colleges...

 Read about programs in industrial technology, through which students learn how to develop, test and evaluate the systems,...

 - Career Information for a Degree in General Industrial Engineering